azurecitadel/azurecitadel.github.io/automation/policy/lab4.md

     az account management-group --name 230 --display-name "Dev" --parent 200
     ```

     The `--parent` switch defaults to the Tenant Root Group.
+The resourceId for the Dev management group will be:

+    ```text
+    /providers/Microsoft.Management/managementgroups/230
+    ```

 1. See the current policy initiative definition level